xjunko/riria/README.md

     - pipe would be nice to have
 - multithreading
     - there is no support for multi-core
+- syscalls
-- syscalls, lots of syscalls are still not implemented, but basic stuff works mostly fine.
+    - lots of syscalls are still not implemented, but basic stuff works mostly fine.
-- process
+- scheduling/process
+    - it would be nice to have a multiple list for waiting/ready/reap processes.
     - a lot of the code written was hacked in, i still dont like it.
 - stability
-    - there is some weird bug with userspace shell's `play` command, it detects stack smashing a few seconds in, dunno what it was.
+    - ~~there is some weird bug with userspace shell's `play` command, it detects stack smashing a few seconds in, dunno what it was.~~ fixed (i think), apparently my IRQ_OFF/RES/ON implementation was wrong and so theres race condition everywhere, userspace seems to be a lot more stable now :D

 ### userspace
 - programs